jhpyle/docassemble/_docs/config.md

 ## <a name="show interviews link"></a>Hiding the "my interviews" link

-If the `show interviews link` directive is set to `False`, logged-in users will not see a "My Interviews" link in the web app menu.
+If the `show interviews link` directive is set to `False`, logged-in users will not see a [My Interviews] link in the web app menu.

 {% highlight yaml %}
 show interviews link: False